scantxt/scantxt/scanner-guidance.md

 3. `PRSH` - Using a pre-shared alphanumeric secret that the scanner sets per account or asset (simplest)

 Using `SIGN` requires a scanner to have a ECDSA key pair, where the public key is available in either the `puk` field or a JWKS endpoint (specified in the `jku` - JWKS URI - field).
-If using signing, the scanner MUST set `scm` to `sign`, set an attribute in the `esa` - enabled signature attribute, and set either `jku` or `puk`.
+If using signing, the scanner MUST include `sign` in the `sgm`, set an attribute in the `esa` - enabled signature attribute, and set either `jku` or `puk`.
 Both `jku` and `puk` MAY be used, and at least one MUST be set.

 Using `HASH` requires a scanner to use a HMAC utilising the asset and a private secret.
-If using hashing, the scanner MUST set `scm` to `hash` and set an attribute in the `esa`. `jku` and `puk` MAY be set if the HMAC function can utilise a public key for out-of-band verification.
+If using hashing, the scanner MUST include `hash` in the `sgm` and set an attribute in the `esa`. `jku` and `puk` MAY be set if the HMAC function can utilise a public key for out-of-band verification.

-If using pre-shared secret, the scanner MUST set the `scm` to `prsh` and set an attribute in the `esa`. `jku` and `puk` MUST not be set.
+Using `PRSH` requires the scanner MUST include `prsh` in the `sgm` and set an attribute in the `esa`. `jku` and `puk` MAY be set for use with the other mechanisms but will be ignored for pre-shared secrets.
 This method requires the user or system to interact with the scanner in order to verify the secret matches.

 ### Scanner signing steps

-1. Scanner sets the `scm` to `sign` and configures a `jku` and/or `puk`
+1. Scanner sets the `sgm` to `sign` and configures a `jku` and/or `puk`
 2. Scanner creates a header JSON, for example:
   - `{"typ": "JWT", "kid": "abc", "alg": "ES256"}`
   - Where: